nguyenly140/WordleProject3/README.md

 # WordleCPSC449
 This is a project for class.
 An API and database system that can handle requests relating to the game "Wordle".
-In this project we create two micro services.
+In this project we create two micro services and implement reverse proxys and load balancing.

 Developed by:      |
 Joshua Popp        |